 You need a Pen/Pencil, paper, and a container/bowl.

-Game: Write down all idioms in a paper and pieces of paper and put them in a container/bowl.
+Write down all idioms in paper and pieces of paper and put them in a container/bowl.
 Pick a paper every day and tell your child the meaning of the idiom and tell him to use it several times in the day.
 Take for example the idiom “Give it a shot” which means to “try to do something.”
 You can tell your child to use the idiom many times in the day.

 You need a fruit basket, pen/pencil, and a notebook.